 We have clear rules to control access to ANPR data to ensure that access is for legitimate investigation purposes.
 Staff only have access to ANPR data if it is relevant to their role, and the majority of those who have permission may only do so for a maximum period of 90 days from the date it was collected.
-Some staff are authorised to access data for up to 2 years subject to authorisation of a senior officer.
+Some staff are authorised to access data for up to one year subject to authorisation of a senior officer.
 After 90 days, access may only be for serious, major or counter terrorism investigations and after 12 months only for major investigations and counter terrorism purposes.

 Searches of ANPR data can confirm whether vehicles associated with a known criminal has been in the area at the time of a crime and can dramatically speed up investigations.

 In addition to being mounted within police vehicles, ANPR cameras within Lancashire Constabulary are used at fixed locations where they will help to detect, deter and disrupt criminality.
 In line with national policy, we do not disclose details of our fixed locations as this information is likely to be of benefit to offenders and if known could reduce the value of ANPR to policing.